yssource/crp/src/idioms/constructors.md

 expressions for the fields.

-A significant implication of this difference is that storage is not allocated for a struct in Rust at the point where the "constructor" is called, and in fact is not allocated until after the values of the fields of a struct have been computed (in terms of the semantics of the language--the optimizer may still avoid the copy).
+A significant implication of this difference is that storage is not allocated for a struct in Rust at the point where the constructor method (such as `Person::with_age`) is called, and in fact is not allocated until after the values of the fields of a struct have been computed (in terms of the semantics of the language--the optimizer may still avoid the copy).
 Therefore there is no way in Rust to write the C++ example above where the class stores a pointer to itself upon construction.

 ## Fallible constructors